 Vanishing-edge pools (or infinity pools, as some call them) have become a fixture in the world of pool and spa design.
-Once considered exotic and highly unusual, you find them now in
+Once considered exotic and highly unusual, you find them now in nearly every neighborhood.

 Plenty of designers and builders know what this effect is about and have mastered the hydraulics as well as the configurations and construction details — all of which make these vessels function as they should.
 Unfortunately, there are others who build vanishing-edge pools without this requisite level of understanding, which prompts me in this installment to highlight some of the technical issues that most frequently get people in trouble.